Fallout (franchise): SPECIAL

 The SPECIAL system was used in Fallout, Fallout 2, and Fallout Tactics: Brotherhood of Steel.
-A modified version of the system was used in Fallout 3, Fallout: New Vegas, Fallout 4 and Fallout Shelter.
+A modified version of the system was used in Fallout 3, Fallout: New Vegas, Fallout 4, Fallout 76 and Fallout Shelter.

 Aside from Fallout games, modified versions of SPECIAL were also used in Lionheart: Legacy of the Crusader (also referred to as Fallout Fantasy early in production), a fantasy role-playing video game that involved spirits and magic in addition to the traditional SPECIAL features, as well as the canceled project Black Isle's Torn.

 The Pip-Boy and Vault Boy

 The Pip-Boy (Personal Information Processor-Boy) is a wrist-computer given to the player early in Fallout, Fallout 2, Fallout 3, Fallout: New Vegas, Fallout 4, and Fallout 76 which serves various roles in quest, inventory, and battle management, as well as presenting player statistics.
 The model present in Fallout and Fallout 2 is identified as a Pip-Boy 2000, and both games feature the same unit, used first by the Vault Dweller and later inherited by the Chosen One.
 Fallout Tactics contains a modified version of the 2000 model, called Pip-Boy 2000BE, while Fallout 3 and Fallout: New Vegas uses a Pip-Boy 3000.
 Fallout: New Vegas has a golden version of it, called the Pimp-Boy 3 Billion that is given to the player as a reward for completing a quest in a certain way.
 Fallout 4 contains a modified version of the 3000, called the Pip-Boy 3000 Mark IV.
 Fallout 76 contains a modified version of the Pip-Boy, called the Pip-Boy 2000 Mark VI, which is another version of the Pip-Boy 2000.

 The Vault Boy character is Vault-Tec's mascot, and is a recurring element in Vault-Tec products in the game world.
 This includes the Pip-Boy, where the Vault Boy illustrates all of the character statistics and selectable attributes.
 From Bethesda's Fallout 3 onward Vault Boy models all of the clothing and weaponry as well.
 The character was originally designed by Leonard Boyarsky, based partly on Rich Uncle Pennybags' aesthetic from the Monopoly board game.